 Mammoth Lakes has five gorgeous lakes only a ten-minute drive from town.
 Surrounded by acres of forest wilderness areas fishing opportunities are available for families and backpackers.
 June Lake Loop offers three popular fishing lakes: June Lake has two marinas where you can rent a boat or launch your own.
 Gull Lake has the best campgrounds and is the favorite of fishermen.

-Rounding out June Lake loop fishing options are Silver Lake is the most attractive of the lakes to hikers interested in exploring the back country and Grant Lake the largest lake on the loop.
+Rounding out June Lake loop fishing options are Silver Lake is the most attractive of the lakes to hikers interested in exploring the backcountry and Grant Lake the largest lake in the loop.

 California High Sierra Wilderness Fishing

 Fisherman traveling into the Sierra Nevada High County from the north can access several of the lakes in Twenty Lakes Basin area, northwest of Saddlebag Lake, just outside Yosemite in the Hoover Wilderness area.

 With its amazing jade color appearance, Saddlebag Lake Resort is host to numerous outdoor activities including hiking, boating and of course, fishing.
 Stocked with trout, the lake, like many of the others in the area, is the result of the run-off from the Conness Glacier.

 California High Sierra Fishing

 Overnight and backcountry permits are needed here as well, to stay and explore the area, which can be obtained from Mono County Visitors Center in Lee Vining, California, or from the Ranger Station in Yosemite.

 Anglers will also need to study the year’s snowpack and terrain; keeping in mind that big or late snowstorms can delay the opening of many the trails and lakes.
 With so much to see and plenty of fish to catch, a trip to the high country is sure to create a lasting memory for all who venture into the craggy peaks of the Sierra Nevada.